jcassel/D1SerialIO/README.md

 # D1SerialIO

-General use serial controled IO based on the D1 mini (esp8266 chip)
+General use serial controlled IO based on the D1 mini (esp8266 chip)

 Can be configured via Serial or json file upload.